 David J. Leonard

-Professor of Comparative Ethnic Studies and American Studies
+Professor of Comparative Ethnic Studies and American Studies and Culture

 David J. Leonard is a professor in the School of Languages, Cultures, and Race at Washington State University, Pullman.
 He is the author of several books, including Playing While White: Privilege and Power on and off the Field (University of Washington Press, 2017), and After Artest: The NBA and the Assault on Blackness (SUNY Press, 2012).
 He is co-editor of Woke Gaming: Digital Challenges to Oppression and Social Injustice (with Kishonna Gray; University of Washington Press) and several other books.
 His work has appeared in Black Camera, Journal of Sport and Social Issues, Cultural Studies: Critical Methodologies, Game and Culture, Simile, as well as several anthologies.